romosborne/skint-website/content/_index.md

 date: 2017-03-11T00:00:55+00:00
 ---

-# Skint 2016 was 28th - 30th October
+# Skint 2017 will be 3rd - 5th November

 Ashover Parish Hall, Ashover, Derbyshire

-Booking will open at 7pm.

 <p class="lead">A wonderful low-cost weekend in Derbyshire, with music and dance from across Europe.
 Workshops, sessions, bals, lovely food, friendly atmosphere and beautiful countryside nearby!